Impact of the COVID-19 Pandemic on Subway Ridership in New York City

 The COVID-19 pandemic has had a profound and disparate impact on subway ridership.
 The emergence of the virus in New York City in March and April 2020 corresponded with a steep drop in subway usage.
 Citywide, April 2020 ridership was just 8.3 percent of what it was in April 2019.
 Since then, New Yorkers have slowly returned to the subway system.

 While many New Yorkers and businesses turned to telecommuting to protect themselves from the virus, others have not had that luxury.
-As a result, ridership as a percentage of pre-COVID levels has remained much higher in lower-income neighborhoods than in wealthy ones.
+As a result, ridership as a percentage of pre-COVID levels has remained higher in lower-income neighborhoods than in wealthy ones, though the disparity became markedly less pronounced beginning in the summer of 2022.

 The accompanying interactive map demonstrates COVID-19’s disparate impact on the subway system across the City’s U.S. Census-defined neighborhoods.
 Select a neighborhood on the map to compare ridership figures to a number of socioeconomic indicators and to the City as a whole.

-Subway turnstile data published by the Metropolitan Transportation Authority (MTA) shows a correlation between median household income and subway ridership.
-Neighborhoods with lower median household incomes tended to have significantly higher ridership as a share of 2019 levels compared to wealthier neighborhoods.
-This trend was clear not only in April, when COVID-19 had its most dramatic impact on ridership, but has continued through the recovery to date.
+For the first two years of the pandemic, subway turnstile data published by the Metropolitan Transportation Authority (MTA) showed a correlation between median household income and subway ridership.
+Though not nearly as pronounced as in the earlier phases of the pandemic, neighborhoods with lower median household incomes still tend to have higher ridership as a share of 2019 levels when compared to wealthier neighborhoods.

 Neighborhoods are identified by PUMAs (Public Use Microdata Areas).